 Carbon emissions from various fuels will vary because every fuel type burns differently.
 The amount of carbon released from gasoline in one mile, for instance, is not the same as the amount released from diesel or clean natural gas.
 The scores take into account not just petroleum-based fuels like gasoline and diesel but renewable fuels like E85.
 While the EPA considers the whole lifecycle of fuels, including the extraction, refining and distribution of products, it doesn't count vehicle manufacturing into its score.
 That's one more area you'll need to investigate on your own if you want a truly green car.

-For lots more information on cars, vehicle emissions standards and green driving, follow the links on the next page.
+For lots more information on cars, vehicle emissions standards and green driving, follow the links below.

 Related HowStuffWorks Articles

 - Motavalli, Jim.
 "Obama to Raise Fuel-Economy Standards."
 The New York Times.
 May 19, 2009.
 (May 27, 2009) http://wheels.blogs.nytimes.com/2009/05/19/obama-to-raise-fuel-economy-standards/